Mexico: Independence era (1808–1855)

-Mexico also contended with indigenous groups that controlled the territory that Mexico claimed in the north.
+Mexico contended with indigenous groups that controlled the territory that Mexico claimed in the north.
 For example, the Comanche controlled a huge territory in sparsely populated central and northern Texas.
-Wanting to stabilize and develop that area — and as few people from central Mexico had chosen to resettle to this remote and hostile territory — the Mexican government encouraged Anglo-American immigration into present-day Texas, a region that bordered that United States.
-Mexico by law was a Catholic country; the Anglo-Americans were primarily Protestant English speakers from the southern United States.
+Wanting to stabilize and develop that area — and as few from central Mexico had chosen to resettle to this remote and hostile territory — the Mexican government encouraged Anglo-American immigration into present-day Texas, a region that bordered the US.
+Mexico by law was a Catholic country; the Anglo-Americans were primarily Protestant English speakers from the southern US.
 Some brought their black slaves, which after 1829 was contrary to Mexican law.

 In 1835, Santa Anna sought to centralize government rule in Mexico, suspending the 1824 constitution and promulgating the Seven Laws, which placed power in his hands.
-As a result, civil war spread across Mexico.
+As a result, civil war spread.
 Three new governments declared independence: the Republic of Texas, the Republic of the Rio Grande and the Republic of Yucatán.
-The largest blow to Mexico was the U.S. invasion of Mexico in 1846 in the Mexican–American War.
-Mexico lost much of its sparsely populated northern territory, sealed in the 1848 Treaty of Guadalupe Hidalgo.
-Despite that disastrous loss, Santa Anna returned to the presidency yet again before being ousted and exiled in the Liberal Revolution of Ayutla.
+The largest blow to Mexico was the US invasion in 1846 in the Mexican–American War.
+Mexico lost much of its northern territory, sealed in the 1848 Treaty of Guadalupe Hidalgo.
+Despite this, Santa Anna returned to the presidency, but was ousted and exiled during the Liberal Revolution of Ayutla.